Understanding Your Lawn Through the Seasons

 Early Spring (April-May)

-• Slow initial growth as soil warms
+• Slow initial growth as soil warms.

-• First few mows establish the season's baseline
+• First few mows establish the season's baseline height.

 Late Spring / Early Summer (June)

-• Rapid growth -- this is when weekly mowing matters most
+• Rapid growth — this is when weekly mowing matters most.

-• Lush, green appearance with proper watering
+• Lush, green appearance with proper watering.

 Mid-Summer (July-August)

-• Growth may slow during hot, dry periods
+• Growth slows during hot, dry stretches.

 Fall (September-October)

-• Excellent time for aeration and overseeding (available as add-on)
+• Excellent time for aeration and overseeding (available as add-on).

-• Final mows prepare the lawn for winter dormancy
+• Final mows prepare the lawn for winter dormancy.

 Was this article helpful?